 The Find My Friends app offers several different functions to help you coordinate your group of friends.
 You can share locations between friends on your contacts list or by entering email addresses, phone numbers, or using AirDrop.
-You can toggle the location feature for yourself on and off within the app using a simple switch.
 Find My Friends supports location-based alerts which lets you automatically notify your friends when you arrive at a destination, leave a location, or get home safe.
 The alerts are customizable and configurable.
 Find My Friends has a built-in chat client to let you communicate quickly with your friends.

 The free version of Find My Friends is full-featured and will get done most everything you need to do, but there are also in-app purchases for higher levels of service.